DoctahPopp871/cms-kube/README.md

 It also takes a fair bit of work to stay up-to-date with the latest changes in all the applications and web sites where Markdown Here works.

-## Credits

-*HumanDB* is an open source project started by the following initial contributors

-* Andy Singleton
-* Andrew Popp
-* Jordan Denison

 ## Feedback